The best sandwich in every state

 Ohio: club sandwich, J & W Sandwich Shoppe, Cincinnati

-Oklahoma: Sweep The Leg, The Sandwich Club, Oklahoma City
+Oklahoma: Macaroni Pony, The Mule, Oklahoma City

 Oregon: oxtail French dip, Stacked Sandwich Shop, Portland